-What salary can I expect to earn as a teacher in Cambodia and Thailand?
+What salary can I expect to earn as a teacher in Southeast Asia and Indonesia?

-As a native English speaker without a degree and your TEFL course complete, you can expect to earn approximately $900 to $1200 a month in Cambodia.
+As a native English speaker without a degree and your TEFL course complete, you can expect to earn approximately $900 to $1200 a month in Cambodia as well as Bali.
 Degree holders can expect more, sometimes even double that.
 In Thailand, most of the jobs we list are between 33,000 and 45,000 baht, and we've had some exceed 50,000 baht (degree holders only).
 If you have a PGCE or Ed degree, expect more.
 In Vietnam, Salaries are usually paid with an hourly wage – with salaries averaging US$1,500 per month.

 Is the TEFL Course intensive?
 Will I have time to see the sights?

 Yes, the course is intensive, and you will need to commit yourself to some independent study and lesson planning time outside of the classroom, but we schedule quite a bit of time within the 4-week TEFL course for planning and preparation.
-If you balance your workload and make good use of your time in the classroom, you will have weekends to enjoy the sights around Siem Reap and surrounding areas, or Koh Samui and it’s fabulous beaches.
+If you balance your workload and make good use of your time in the classroom, you will have weekends to enjoy the sights around Siem Reap and surrounding areas, or Bali and it’s fabulous beaches.
 Our course and accommodation is centrally located within Siem Reap for evenings out.
-The accommodation on Samui is a short walk from the beach, and a 15-minuite ride to Chaweng Beach or Fisherman’s Village for a night out.
+The accommodation in Bali is a short walk from the beach.

-What should I bring with me to the course and to Cambodia or Thailand?
+What should I bring with me to the course and to Cambodia or Bali?

 • An open mind and sense of humour!